JohannaPrinz/PluginDocs/source/explaination/jsFile.rst

         this.shadowRoot.querySelector('#id-name').addEventListener('click',() => this.function());
         }

-    b) define your function you called in den lamda-expression:
+    b) define your function you called in den lambda-expression:

     .. code-block:: javascript